raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 - existing email helpers for notifications,
 - PostgreSQL for set-based calculations and durable outputs.

 Do not add Airflow, Prefect, NetworkX, or a SQL execution product for v1.
-The DAG runner should be a small internal module that validates code-owned pipeline metadata and queues pipeline-owned Celery Canvases because the immediate need is approved calculation workflows, not user-authored workflows.
+The run launcher should be a small internal module that validates code-owned pipeline metadata, creates `ETLPipelineRun` and `ETLNodeRun` records, and queues pipeline-owned Celery Canvases because the immediate need is approved calculation workflows, not user-authored workflows.
+Node execution belongs to `PipelineNode.run()` and the concrete node subclasses.

 Potential future dependency decisions: